-Each year the Compensation Committee approves the methodology for determining the cash bonus pool for the upcoming year for annual bonus grants to employees, including the NEOs.
+Messrs.
+Bruni and Peterson were each entitled to a cash bonus pursuant to the Company's general employee cash bonus program for 2021.
+Each year the Compensation Committee approves the methodology for determining the cash bonus pool for the upcoming year for annual bonus grants to employees, including the NEOs (other than the Chief Executive Officer and President).
 The bonus pool is increased or decreased based on achievement of specified Company performance goals.
-For 2020, Company performance was based on revenue growth versus prior year achievement.
-For achievement above budget (set at 11.2% revenue growth for 2020), the bonus pool increases \$0.25 per \$1.00 of revenue growth.
-For achievement below budget, the bonus pool decreases \$0.13 per \$1.00 of revenue missed.
+For 2021, Company performance was based on revenue growth versus prior year achievement.
+For achievement above target (set at 10.1% revenue growth for 2021), the bonus pool can increase up to \$0.25 per \$1.00 of revenue growth.
+For achievement below budget, the bonus pool is targeted to decrease a minimum of \$0.15 per \$1.00 of revenue missed.
 For revenue growth above or below budget, a straight-line interpolation between target and achievement above or below, as applicable, target amounts is used to calculate the bonus amount based on full year revenue growth.
 The bonus pool does not have a "cap" or "floor" for achievement above or below target.
-Based on the 2020 performance, the Company exceeded its budget with revenue growth of 14.5%.
+Based on the 2021 performance, the Company exceeded its target with revenue growth of 19.3%.

-Each of the NEOs other than Messrs.
-Olesky and Hult is eligible to receive an annual cash bonus from the bonus pool as recommended by Mr. Olesky, subject to final approval by the Compensation Committee.
+Each of Messrs.
+Bruni and Peterson was eligible to receive an annual cash bonus, and Ms. Furber was eligible for an increase in her guaranteed 2021 bonus, from the bonus pool as approved by the Compensation Committee, which authorized Mr. Olesky to make adjustments to such amounts based on his reasonable assessment of the executive's performance.
 The allocations of the awards from the bonus pool are based on individual considerations, including individual performance as well as Company performance as a whole.
 The Company does not allocate bonuses based on set metrics in order to provide for a flexible bonus program designed to reward individual accomplishments.
-Individual considerations may include, but are not limited to, the executive's ability to manage expenses, operate his business segment within its forecasted budget and, as applicable, achieve forecasted revenue projections.
-Despite the challenges arising out of the COVID-19 pandemic, the Company's overall performance in fiscal 2020 was stronger than anticipated.
+Individual considerations may include, but are not limited to, the executive's ability to manage expenses, operate his or her business segment within its forecasted budget and, as applicable, achieve forecasted revenue projections.
+Mr. Olesky recommends an initial proposed bonus allocation for each executive officer which amount is approved by the Compensation Committee, and the Compensation Committee authorizes Mr. Olesky to make such adjustments to those amounts for executive officers as he deems appropriate based on an executive officer's performance and the remainder of cash left in the general bonus pool.
+The Company's overall performance in fiscal 2021 has continued to be strong and exceeded target goals.
 As noted above, the Company achieved excellent financial performance outcomes, which we believe are strongly linked to the skills and dedication of our executive leadership team, including the NEOs.
 This resulted in a bonus pool above the target pool.
-In addition to the Company's strong financial performance, individual considerations when allocating bonuses for 2020 included, but were not limited to, (i) the ability of the executive team to adapt to the Company's new status as a public company, (ii) for Mr. Peterson, his increased responsibilities as a result of his promotion to Chief Technology Officer, (iii) for Mr. Bruni, his management of the Company's international business, which has become an increasingly significant portion of the Company's overall revenue, and (iv) for Mr. Warshaw, his oversight and effective management of the finance function.
+In addition to the Company's strong financial performance, individual considerations when allocating bonuses for 2021 included, but were not limited to, (i) for Mr. Peterson, his increased responsibilities as a result of his promotion to Chief Technology Officer, (ii) for Mr. Bruni, his management of the Company's international business, which continues to be an increasingly significant portion of th